keith-kurak/ReactNativeSampleChat/README.md

 ### Other Fun Stuff

-* check app/index.js for warning suppressions due to react-navigation using deprecated libraries.
+* Check app/index.js for warning suppressions due to react-navigation using deprecated libraries.
 Stuff is churning so quick that this seems to inevitably happen.
+* Scores of UNMET PEER DEPENDENCY NPM errors.
+Seems like NativeBase wants older libraries for a few things.
+I don't want to roll stuff back because so far it's working well.
+Other folks at least appear to be in the same boat.